Seek Returns logo

 Min

-GOOGL vs. UBER: A comparison of their P/E Ratio against their respective Internet Content & Information and Software - Application industry benchmarks.
+GOOGL vs. UBER: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Interactive Media & Services and Ground Transportation industry benchmarks.

 GOOGL